 ‘Thanks to all the organisers, marshals, spectators and competitors.
 I can't remember an April Silverstone in such sweltering conditions.
 I did a couple of races and really enjoyed myself and the Riley performed very well.
 The organisation was slick and everyone seemed to having a great time.
 There was some really close racing.
 The VSCC at its superlative best’.
 David Pryke

-Where do we Race?We aim to hold five race meetings a year with Silverstone the traditional season opener in April.
+Where do we Race?We aim to hold four race meetings a year with Silverstone the traditional season opener in April.

 This programme of events gives our racers and supporters a true variety, not only in geographic terms, but also in the style of the circuits and the challenges they present.
 Cadwell Park is well known for its undulating and technically challenging